 Why Google Says "Discovered – Currently Not Indexed" (and How to Actually Fix It)

-Discovered - currently not indexed means Google found your page but hasn't crawled it yet.
-Here's why it happens and the fixes that actually move pages into the index.
+Google found your page but hasn't crawled it yet.
+Why it happens, and the fixes that actually move pages into the index.

 Open Google Search Console, click into the Pages report, and there it is: Discovered – currently not indexed.
 Not an error, not a penalty — just a page sitting in limbo.
 Google knows the URL exists.
 It just hasn't bothered to crawl it.